How to Use our Site

 You may notice that we do not require that a stock meet certain fundamental requirements if it is to be included on a watchlist.
 We do this for several reasons.

-• Third, for those who follow a growth-oriented investment strategy, we have found that many of the fundamental guidelines are open to subjective interpretation.
+3. for those who follow a growth-oriented investment strategy, we have found that many of the fundamental guidelines are open to subjective interpretation.
 By automatically identifying stocks for inclusion on a watchlist based solely on objective technical conditions, we do not introduce unnecessary bias.
-We then allow the user to interpret the fundamentals and make their purchase decisions based on their personal preferences and investing goals.
+We then allow the user to interpret the fundamentals and make their trading decisions based on their personal preferences and investing goals.

 Using the Site: Two Approaches

-Following are two alternate approaches to making purchase decisions.
+Following are two alternate approaches to making investment decisions.
 With either approach, remember that the market backdrop should also be favorable before entering new long positions.
-A review of our market analysis page will give you an excellent picture of the current state of the markets.
+A review of our market analysis page will give you an excellent picture of the current state of the markets and the trend of the major indices.

 While we have given you an idea of the time you would spend with each approach, the more due diligence you perform on a stock, the more time you will spend.
 Once you have completed the initial due diligence, the review process will take less time if the stock makes a subsequent appearance on a watchlist.
 Also, the more proficient you become at using the available site resources, the more quickly you will be able to review any one stock.
 While the Investor's Business Daily tells you their approach will take “20 minutes a day,” this generally refers only to the first step, that is, identifying potential candidates.
 It does not take into account the time it then takes to review each chart to determine if the stock is setting up in a basing pattern, to identify a pivot point, to review the fundamentals, to perform due diligence, check charts of other stocks in the same industry to assess the overall technical condition of the industry, and to check the industry direction and rank.
 It also does not take into account the time it takes to review each candidate's daily price/volume action to determine if it has broken out of a basing pattern.